History of Belize: Colonial rivalry between Spain and the United Kingdom

 In the 16th and 17th centuries, Spain tried to maintain a monopoly on trade and colonization in its New World colonies, but northern European powers were increasingly attracted to the region by the potential for trade and settlement.
 These powers resorted to smuggling, piracy, and war in their efforts to challenge and then destroy Spain's monopoly.
 In the 17th century, the Dutch, English, and French encroached on Spain's New World possessions.

 Early in the 17th century, in southeastern Mexico and on the Yucatán Peninsula, English buccaneers began cutting logwood (Haematoxylum campechianum), which was used in the production of a textile dye.
 English buccaneers began using the coastline as a base from which to attack Spanish ships.
 Buccaneers stopped plundering Spanish logwood ships and started cutting their own wood in the 1650s and 1660s.
 However, buccaneers did not found permanent settlements.
 A 1667 treaty, in which the European powers agreed to suppress piracy, encouraged the shift from buccaneering to cutting logwood.

-The first permanent British settlement in nowadays Belize was founded in the late 1710s on Cayo Cosina, following the destruction by the Spanish of earlier British logging settlements in the Laguna de Términos region west of the Yucatán.
+The first permanent British settlement in what is now Belize was founded in the late 1710s on Cayo Cosina, following the destruction by the Spanish of earlier British logging settlements in the Laguna de Términos region west of the Yucatán.
 During the winter of 1717–1718 the notorious pirate Blackbeard, aka Edward Teach, harassed shipping sailing to and from the port of Vera Cruz, Mexico while sailing in the Bay of Honduras.
 In April 1718, at Turneffe Atoll, Blackbeard captured the sloop Adventure and forced its captain David Herriot to join him.
 Blackbeard then made Israel Hands captain of the Adventure and began sailing for North Carolina.

 Conflict continued between Britain and Spain over the right of the British to cut logwood and to settle in the region.
 During the 18th century, the Spanish attacked the British settlers whenever the two powers were at war.
 The Spanish never settled in the region, however, and the British always returned to expand their trade and settlement.
 The 1763 Treaty of Paris conceded to Britain the right to cut logwood but asserted Spanish sovereignty over the territory.
 When war broke out again in 1779, the British settlement was abandoned until the Treaty of Versailles in 1783 allowed the British to again cut logwood in the area.
 By that time, however, the logwood trade had declined and Honduras Mahogany (Swietenia macrophylla) had become the chief export.